 Some might say, there is a time and place for cakey and crispy cookies, too.
 If you’re interested in understanding more how to adjust the texture of cookies, check out my cakey v. chewy v. crispy guide here.

-Beyond being versatile with texture, these vegan oatmeal cookies are also easily adaptable with mix-ins.
-Add raisins, peanuts, chocolate chips, pumpkin seeds, you name it, for a different cookie every time.
+Beyond being versatile with texture, these vegan oatmeal cookies are also easily adaptable with mix-ins, such as:

 Chewy Vegan Oatmeal Cookies with the perfect crispy outside and melt-in-your-mouth caramel center.
 Ready in just 20 minutes for a quick and delicious sweet treat.